Choose to Forgive

 To lift you up and walk alongside

-While you learn to live, from today,
+While you learn to live, today,

 Free from the shackles of yesterday.